 AMR Corp.
-(AAMRQ)’s effort to reduce labor costs is being considered by a judge after the airline and its employees clashed in court over company claims that the cuts are needed to exit bankruptcy.
+(AAMRQ:US)’s effort to reduce labor costs is being considered by a judge after the airline and its employees clashed in court over company claims that the cuts are needed to exit bankruptcy.

 U.S. Bankruptcy Judge Sean Lane in Manhattan will decide whether to allow American Airlines to tear up union contracts after American and unions representing pilots, flight attendants and mechanics made closing arguments yesterday on the airline’s plans.
 Lane said he expects to rule by June 22.

 A win for American would allow the carrier to pare labor costs and make changes to operations to boost revenue, aiding its effort to restructure and become profitable after losses and failed labor negotiations drove the company into bankruptcy.

 The trial over the contracts ends as US Airways Group Inc. (LCC:US) is pursuing a merger with Fort Worth, Texas-based AMR.
 US Airways has reached agreements on contract terms with the three unions, which say that they would be better off in a merged company.
 A combination of the two carriers would surpass United Continental Holdings Inc. (UAL:US) as the world’s largest airline based on passenger traffic.

 During closing arguments yesterday, Jack Gallagher, an attorney for American, called the possibility of a merger between the companies speculation regardless of union support for it.
 Only American’s business plan as a standalone company is relevant to the judge’s decision on the contracts, he said.

 “The suggestion that there is a transaction likely with US Airways is wholly speculative, wishful thinking,” he said.
 “American Airlines is strong as a standalone company.
 American Airlines doesn’t need a merger.”